marius-salazar/ExamProCo-terraform-beginner-bootcamp-2023/README.md

 Then proceed to switching branch by using `git checkout **name of the branch**`.
 Finally you can now restore your changes that your worked on in the main branch into to the supposed designated branch by using the command `git stash apply` in your bash terminal.

+## ~/.bash_profile

+If you made changes in ~/.bash_profile it will not take effect right away unless you reload it.
+In order to do that we can run the command `source ~/.bash_profile`.

+For example after setting the alias for terraform using `alias tf="terraform"` in the `.bash_profile` we can run `source ~/.bash_profile` to make the changes take effect right away.

 ## References